moggieuk/Happy-Hare/README.md

 Even if not a KlipperScreen user yet you might be interested in my fork of KlipperScreen [Github link](https://github.com/moggieuk/KlipperScreen-Happy-Hare-Edition) simply to control your MMU.
 It makes using your MMU the way it should be.
 Dare I say as easy at Bambu Labs ;-) I run mine with a standalone Rasberry Pi attached to my buffer array and can control mutliple MMU's with it.

-Be sure to follow the install directions carefully and read the [panel-by-panel](https://github.com/moggieuk/KlipperScreen-Happy-Hare-Edition/blob/master/docs/ERCF.md) documentation.
+Be sure to follow the install directions carefully and read the [panel-by-panel](https://github.com/moggieuk/KlipperScreen-Happy-Hare-Edition/blob/master/docs/ERCF.md) documentation :tada:

 <br>